tann200/applicationTest/README.md

 # applicationTest
 This is a test application for lease product, which uses java and selenide to run some UI tests with different inputs.
+TestNG is used as the testrunner engine and dependencies are managed by gradle.
 The project consists of 2 modules named main and test.

 In this project main module are located the following: